 I worked with a 15 year old student to make a short, experimental art film.
 He did a great job and it was awarded an award for Fresh Faces and Fresh work from the Northwest film Center's International Film festival for 2016.

 Know what you're after and be as specific as you can be.
-Although that doesn't mean a student always have to have a specific "career" if your goal is simply to get better to try new things, that's perfectly valid goal.
+And that can be as simple as relax, or zone out, or have fun, or it isn't important.
+Specifi doesn't mean a student always has to have a specific "career" if your goal is simply to get better to try new things, that's perfectly valid goal.

 What is it they want to accomplish?
 What are short term goals, and long term goals if any?
 A simple goal would be to just get tips and techniques to improve watercoloring.
+From the foundations of mixing to standard techniques.
 A more complicated goal would be to work toward being a storyboard artist, or a designer or character animator.